Analytical model for the remote epitaxial potential

 Interestingly, our model suggests that monoatomic Si should have the strongest remote potential among the substrates considered.
 This lies in apparent contradiction to the experiments in Ref. \cite{kong2018polarity} reported that growth of Si on graphene/Si (001) resulting in a polycrystalline film, yet growth on substrates with more polar bonding enabled epitaxial films in more ionic LiF substrates that were covered with up to three layers of graphene.
 However, the impact of key synthesis parameters including substrate temperature, fluxes, type of precursor (e.g., atom, molecular cluster, metalorganic), and graphene surface preparation remain unclear.
+We also note that in this case, carbon in the graphene may bond with the silicon substrate, altering the graphene potential from the straightforward screening assumption of our model.

 Our model calls for a re-examination of Si and other substrates with small $a$, coupled with a systematic understanding of how synthesis conditions and graphene surface preparation affect the resulting films and their crystalline orientations.
 The model suggests that the best substrates for remote epitaxy are those with spatially extended bond potentials (or spatially extended orbitals), rather than substrates with more ionic bonding character.
 Our calculations also suggest that tuning the screening via gating the graphene may be a powerful route to tune the strength of the remote potential.